Colonists Reaction To The Sugar Act

 Philosophical Underpinnings: Colonial resistance to the Sugar Act was rooted in a deep-seated belief in the principles of liberty and self-government.
 Colonists argued that they should not be taxed without their consent, and that they were entitled to the same rights as British subjects living in Great Britain.
 The act was seen as a violation of these rights, and it sparked a wave of protests and resistance across the colonies.

 The theoretical justification for the Sugar Act rested on the principle of mercantilism, the prevailing economic theory in Europe at the time.
 Mercantilism held that colonies existed to benefit the mother country by providing raw materials and serving as a market for manufactured goods.
-According to this view, it was perfectly legitimate for Parliament to regulate colonial trade in order to promote British economic interests.
-However, many colonists rejected this view, arguing that they were entitled to trade freely with whomever they pleased.
+On the flip side, many colonists rejected this view, arguing that they were entitled to trade freely with whomever they pleased.
+That said, according to this view, it was perfectly legitimate for Parliament to regulate colonial trade in order to promote British economic interests.
 They believed that the Sugar Act was an unjust and oppressive measure that violated their fundamental rights as British subjects.

 Trends and Latest Developments